LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for live chat/web-history.md

 ## Definitions

-The Web History includes the following information:
+The web history includes the following information:

 * **Start** - The time when the visitor was first connected to the agent (displayed in the visitor’s local time).
 * **MCS** - The Meaningful Connection Score, available for English language analysis.